 A fastball at 90mph takes only 4/10ths of a second (400 milliseconds) to reach the batter.
 It takes more than half that time, 250 milliseconds, just to make a decision whether to swing or not and execute that action perfectly.
-Psychologists still do not totally understand this subconscious process but some insights are available and important for pilots with time-critical challenges.
+Psychologists still do not totally understand this subconscious process but some insights are available and important for pilots with other similar time-critical challenges.

-The neural circuit that makes this “snap judgment” to swing (or not) and tunes the response correctly, is not reflective and language-based.
+The neural circuits that make the “snap judgment” to swing (or not) and tunes the response correctly, is not reflective and language-based.
 There is no time for this “slow thought.”
 Reflexive action is immediate and subconscious and comes only from hours of practice and rehearsal.
 These tuned-up brain circuits are developed through careful practice that is then myelinated for immediate, appropriate response.
 These memories are even stored in a different part of the brain (and this too requires a time investment).
 Though the practice and development occur as a methodical, conscious process, the resulting “immediate action capability” is then stored like books on a shelf ready to go with the correct triggers from the environment.
 Scenario flight training can develop judgment for the “when” but drill and repetition are essential to sharpen these reflexive pilot reactions.

 Our action timeline for pilot decisions varies considerably depending on the challenge of the day.
 In most operations, we have time to research, plan, and adapt a fairly predictable flight.
 And most challenges we face allow time to consider and decide a plan of action.
 But there are definitely moments in flying that require immediate, reflexive action that must be both appropriate and accurate to assure safety.
 These challenges require confidence and an appropriate “automatic” trained response.